danieltodor/blaze/README.md

 ignore = []

 [git_commit]
-# Commit hash length.
+# Commit hash length (might be longer, depending on uniqueness).
 Use 0 to disable trimming
-length = 8
+length = 7

 [git_status]
 # Show the number of changes